activeloopai/deeplake/README.md

 ### 🏗️ How to create a Deep Lake Dataset

-A hub dataset can be created in various locations (Storage providers).
+A Deep Lake dataset can be created in various locations (Storage providers).
 This is how the paths for each of them would look like:

 | Storage provider        | Example path                   |
 | ----------------------- | ------------------------------ |